microsoft/onnxruntime/docs/extensions/development.md

 Use `./tools/ios/build_xcframework.py` to build an iOS xcframework package.

 ## Web-Assembly
 ONNXRuntime-Extensions will be built as a static library and linked with ONNXRuntime due to the lack of a good dynamic linking mechanism in WASM.
-Here are two additional arguments [â€“-use_extensions and --extensions_overridden_path](https://github.com/microsoft/onnxruntime/blob/860ba8820b72d13a61f0d08b915cd433b738ffdc/tools/ci_build/build.py#L416) on building onnxruntime to include ONNXRuntime-Extensions footprint in the ONNXRuntime package.
+Here are two additional arguments [–-use_extensions and --extensions_overridden_path](https://github.com/microsoft/onnxruntime/blob/860ba8820b72d13a61f0d08b915cd433b738ffdc/tools/ci_build/build.py#L416) on building onnxruntime to include ONNXRuntime-Extensions footprint in the ONNXRuntime package.

 ## The C++ shared library
 for any other cases, please run `build.bat` or `bash ./build.sh` to build the library.
 By default, the DLL or the library will be generated in the directory `out/<OS>/<FLAVOR>`.
 There is a unit test to help verify the build.